neuralscript/nspy/LANGUAGE_DOC.md

 ## Overview

-NeuroScript is a domain-specific language (DSL) designed for describing, simulating, and visualizing neural networks—both traditional artificial neural networks (ANN) and spiking neural networks (SNN).
+NeuroScript is a domain-specific language (DSL) designed for describing, simulating, and visualizing neural networks—both traditional Artificial Neural Networks (ANN) and spiking/biological Neural Networks (SNN).
 The DSL is transpiled into Python code using PyTorch (for ANN) and Brian2 (for SNN).
-It supports specifying network architectures, training configurations, data input, model saving/loading, and predictions.
+It supports various training methods, model save/load, data input/output, and on‑the‑fly code interpretation.

----

 ## Syntax